 These should be at the top of your list if you will be paddling white waters.
 In contrast to touring and sea inflatable canoes, these kayaks feature a short, broad design with a limited weight capacity.
 This framework gives you extra buoyancy and maneuverability to swiftly steer clear of obstacles.

 Choosing this canoe is a no-brainer if you want to go fishing.
 They are retrofitted with features such as bait buckets and anchor cleats that support fishing activities.
-You will find fishing kayaks available in long and short lengths too.
+You will find fishing kayaks available in long and short lengths, too.

 The size directly affects the number of people you can paddle the canoe with at a time.
-If you will be paddling the waters as a lone wolf, a solo inflatable canoe is an ideal option, while Tandem inflatables are built for paddling with one or two people, or a pet.
+If you will be paddling the waters as a lone wolf, a solo inflatable canoe is an ideal option, while tandem inflatables are built for paddling with one or two people or a pet.

 One of the selling points of inflatable canoes is how easy they are to transport when deflated.
 This feature varies between inflatable canoe models, but a general rule of thumb is that they should be portable enough to fit a storage bag.

 PVC stands for Polyvinyl Chloride, and it is the material component of most inflatable canoes.
 PVC is a durable plastic material that can be welded, glued, or easily repaired.
-It is abrasion-resistant and is highly economical.
-However, PVC material is susceptible to damage by extreme temperature, UV rays, and chemicals.
+It is abrasion-resistant and highly economical.
+However, PVC material is susceptible to damage by extreme temperatures, UV rays, and chemicals.
 Plus, it has questionable impacts on the aquatic environment.

 Nitrylon was introduced as an eco-friendly alternative to PVCs.
 It is stronger and more puncture-resistant, but heavier than PVCs.
 Nitrylon inflatable canoes are perfect for cold waters, so consider this when you’re making your purchase.
+Now that you know the pros and cons of each of these materials, it should be fairly easy to choose the one you can roll with.

 All the inflatable canoe perks and features in the world will not matter if you’re not comfortable inside it.
 An inflatable canoe is mostly a recreational vessel, and nothing about recreation says pain or discomfort.
 For maximum comfort in your canoe, you need to consider two factors: internal space and seats.